MadMan0708/DCSN_API/README.md

 DCSN Library
 ====

-Distributed Computing in Small Networks - Library
+Distributed Computing in Small Networks - The library

-Contains interfaces needed to create commander class
+The library which is required by DCSN client.

+To create JAR of a library, call ant jar